-GDPR is the regulation in the European Union which puts the onus on you (the company) to collect permission to track and communicate with your website visitors.
-This includes only sending marketing emails to your European Union prospects who explicitly opt in to receive email from you.
+GDPR is the regulation in the European Union that puts the onus on you (the company) to collect permission to track and communicate with your website visitors.
+This includes only sending marketing emails to your European Union prospects who explicitly opt-in to receive email from you.

 The good news is that Pardot lets you track all of the interactions you have with your prospects, and track their consent.

 From putting some opt-in checkboxes on your Pardot forms to tracking the dates those opt-ins were performed, to performing a double opt-in email process, it can all be set up in Pardot to automatically track which marketing messages your audiences want to receive.